GiselleZhou/TIDMG_masterproject/README.md

 ## 📘 Project Overview

-TIDMG (Text-Image Driven Motion Generation) is the implementation of my MSc dissertation project.
-It is a diffusion-based framework that generates 3D human motions from natural language prompts, with **optional scene image conditioning** to improve spatial plausibility.

-**Key contributions**
-- **Unified conditioning**: supports both text and image inputs for scene-consistent motion generation.
-- **Combined Attention Block (CAB)**: merges self- and cross-attention into a single efficient operation.
-- **Adaptive LayerNorm (AdaLN)**: refines conditioning using timestep and text summary embeddings.
-- **Prompt normalization**: a lightweight LLM improves robustness to diverse natural language inputs.

-**Results (summary)**
-On HumanML3D and a curated scene-augmented subset, TIDMG achieves:
-- Better semantic alignment (higher R-Precision, lower Multimodal Distance)
-- Improved diversity and multimodality of generated motions
-- Lower compute cost vs. separate self/cross attention stacks

-This repository provides demo scripts, visualization tools, and instructions to reproduce results.
+TIDMG is my MSc project: a diffusion-based model that turns text—optionally with a scene image—into 3D human motion using unified conditioning, a single-pass attention block, and AdaLN.
+On HumanML3D and a small scene subset it improves alignment/diversity and lowers compute.
+This repo includes quick demos, visualization, and setup instructions.

 ---